 Performance data quoted represents past performance, which is no guarantee of future results.
 The investment return and principal value of an investment in the Fund will fluctuate so that an investor's shares, when redeemed, may be worth more or less than their original cost.
 Current performance may be higher or lower than performance data given.
-For performance information current to the most recent month-end, visit https://www.westernsouthern.com/touchstone/etfs/ultra-short-income-etf.
+For performance information current to the most recent month-end, visit Touchstonelnvestments.com/mutual-funds.
 From time to time, the investment adviser may waive some fees and/or reimburse expenses, which if not waived or reimbursed, will lower performance.
+Performance by share class will differ due to differences in class expenses.
 Returns assume reinvestment of all distributions.
 Returns are not annualized for periods less than one year.